Parkside Concept Curriculum – An Adventure

 The structure of knowledge within the curriculum is delivered through subject concepts, the content may differ but the discipline follows the same structure, allowing for transferable knowledge and skills to be applied throughout the adventure.

 Vehicle of Delivery- Adventure Theme

 We believe children are motivated when they are enjoying the learning adventure and the delivery of new knowledge, where there is a purpose and emotional connections are made.
-The school has launch days, which immerse the children in the learning adventure and provide opportunities to find out what the children know.
-We have parent learning linked to the adventure theme where parents work with children in lessons and in the evening, bringing the learning to all.
-To finish the topic we have a fabulous finish which brings all the learning together and reflects on the knowledge the children have acquired.
+The school has days, which immerse the children in the learning adventure and provide opportunities to find out what the children know.
+To finish the subject we have a finish which brings all the learning together and reflects on the knowledge the children have acquired.
 The learning comes to life in the classroom, in the outdoor environment and is evidenced within the Parkside Adventure and the Weaving Magic Books.

 The Implementation of the Parkside Adventure Theme

 Below is the journey and the pathway that our curriculum makes.

 The Journey of our Concept Curriculum